melody-rs/melody-rs/README.md

 Hi, I'm **Melody**!
 I've been coding for over 7 years now, and I'm quite experienced.

-My main focus currently is Luminol and OneShot: Fading Memory, and a lot of my other projects are related to them.
-I am starting to move away from Fading Memory and RPG Maker so I can work on my own projects in the future!
+I'm currently working on [Hexatronic](https://eternabyte.itch.io/hexahetronic) and dr3ds (a WIP 3ds Undertale/Deltarune port!)

+### What about your OneShot projects?

+Burnount, awful code, and the OneShot community have all pushed me to stop working on Luminol and OneShot: Fading Memory.
+While I might occasionally contribute to them, I don't want to be involved with anything OneShot related anymore.

+### Hiring

-#### If you'd like to hire me, I am currently looking for remote employment.
+If you'd like to hire me, I am currently looking for remote employment.
 You can reach out to me at the email on my profile!

 I code in a *lot* of languages and can generally pick them up quickly.
 I'm best at Rust and C, but I started with Ruby!
-I don't usually pick up/work with high level languages, my experience with C/Rust leans me towards a programming style that makes high level languages frustrating.
+I don't usually work with high level languages, my experience with C/Rust makes them frustrating.
-Lately I've been getting into web development!
-I'm not particularly enjoying it, though...
+Languages like C# are exceptions to that though!

+Aside from the language, I can work in practically any field- I have the most experience in anything related to game development.
+I've written entire [game engines](https://github.com/Astrabit-ST/wormhole) from scratch before!

 |Experience Level|General|Scripting|Web|Tools|
 |-|--|--|--|--|